sgutierrez8c54/codeserv/Using-Your-Android-Device.md

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/android_screenlock.jpg" width="200"><p>

 Depending on your security settings, you might be challenged for a pass code or PIN number.
-Use the touch screen to enter in the pass code or PIN value and tap on the checkbox symbol to log into the device.
+Use the touch screen to enter in the pass code or PIN value and tap on the check mark to log into the device.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/android_screenkeypad.jpg" width="200"><p>